 Engaging kids with these community-building activities for the first week of school.
 Help children learn and practice social skills and develop friendships.

-Having community building activities for the first week of school is a great way to bring the students in your classroom together and involve everyone.
-Make your new class of students feel welcome and empowered by trying some of these ideas!
+Having community-building activities for the first week of school is a great way to bring the students in your classroom together and involve everyone.
+Make your new students feel welcome and empowered by trying some of these ideas!

-- Classroom Meetings: The classroom meeting routine is essential for breaking the ice – daily!
-It will bring your students together in a collaborative discussion where everyone feels equal and their thoughts are valued.
+- Morning Meetings: Daily morning meeting routine is essential for breaking the ice!
+It will unite your students in a collaborative discussion where everyone feels equal and their thoughts are valued.

 - Sorting into Groups: Have students sort themselves into groups based on things they may have in common.
 For instance, ask students to find students whose names start with the same letter as theirs, whose birthdays are in the same month, whose eye color is the same as theirs, or what color shirt they’re wearing.
 Ask questions that are non-threatening and not discriminating, and that are fast and easy for students to answer and find similar companions.